RobertNikolasDaniel/PROJECT-ust-cash-curve-ws/README.md

 # PROJECT-cash-curve-ust-ws

-Treasury curve and portfolio risk workstation built to model the structural mechanics of cash U.S. Treasury exposure.
+Treasury curve and portfolio risk workstation focused on modeling the structural mechanics of cash U.S. Treasury exposure.

-This project began as a simple duration and convexity calculator and evolved into a multi-node Treasury portfolio analytics engine focused on:
+This project began as a simple duration and convexity calculator and gradually evolved into a multi-node Treasury portfolio analytics engine focused on:

 - Yield curve structure
 - DV01 normalization
 - Convexity-adjusted pricing
 - Portfolio risk aggregation
-- Curve steepening/flattening mechanics
+- Curve steepening and flattening mechanics
 - Funding-adjusted carry
 - Relative value intuition across Treasury maturities

-The goal of this project was not to recreate institutional infrastructure, but instead to build a clean and transparent educational framework that demonstrates the underlying mechanics of Treasury portfolio risk in a visually intuitive way.
+The purpose of this project was not to recreate institutional infrastructure, but instead to build a clean and transparent educational framework that demonstrates Treasury portfolio mechanics in a visually intuitive way.

 ---